Australia-Japan Foundation Grant Program for 2014-15

 All AJF grant recipients must acknowledge the support of the AJF on any promotional materials or publications they produce and during the course of the activity they undertake.

 The AJF logo should be used where possible and may be requested by contacting the AJF Secretariat or downloaded from the AJF logo section of this website.

-If the project involves guests travelling to Australia or Japan, the AJF Secretariat should be advised as early as possible, preferably no later than three weeks before the guests arrive, to provide an opportunity for appropriate AJF involvement.
+If the project involves guests travelling to Australia or Japan, the AJF Secretariat should be advised as early as possible, preferably at least one month prior to the arrival date of the guests, to provide an opportunity for appropriate AJF involvement.

 Funding recipients are responsible for making all arrangements associated with travel for their project including:

 - medical and hospital insurance cover for visitors not covered by Medicare in Australia (including evacuation and death cover)

 - any necessary insurance for equipment